dll-ncai/AI-ForestWatch/README.md

 Training is done using U-Net Topology with VGG backbone.
 A sample [pretrained model](./config.json#L47) that we have trained is used as the default checkpoint.
 If it is not found, then training will start from scratch unless a checkpoint is provided through command line.

 ### Using config files
-Modify the configurations in `.json` config files, then run:
+If needed, modify the configurations in `.json` config files.
+Then run:

   ```
   python train.py --config config.json